PAIDiPaidThis.com

 What should a fair payment schedule look like?

 A fair schedule ties payments to completed stages of work, such as foundations poured, walls up, or roof on, rather than a deposit plus round monthly amounts.
-This protects you if the builder falls behind and gives you leverage to withhold payment until each stage is properly finished.
+This protects you if the builder falls behind, and it means you can hold back the next payment until each stage is properly finished and checked.